 Try to relax.
 There is a lot of science involved in the pedal stroke.
 Nonetheless, that is not what you should be thinking about when trying to attain the perfect pedal stroke.
 Do not obsess about the details.
 Just maintain the right posture and move your feet smoothly in a circle.

 A good way to improve your pedal stroke is to use a bike trainer.
-When your bike is connected to a training stand, for instance one of these best direct drive smart trainers, you can focus on your stroke, without having to keep an eye out for other traffic.
+When your bike is connected to a training stand, you can focus on your stroke, without having to keep an eye out for other traffic.

 You never thought a pedal stroke could be this complicated, right?